Are you in Vietnam at the moment or travelling there soon?

 Despite there being only 5 days of official holiday, everyone is in party mode for at least a week before and after.
 This makes travelling in Vietnam during Tết a whole different experience to other times of the year.
 When we were there in 2017 New Years Day was January 28th however the whole country began to slowly shut down from Christmas onward.
 Although Tết is officially the first day of the lunar year, the word Tet is also used to describe the whole celebratory period.

 What Actually Goes On During Tết?

 Whilst Christmas and New Year in the West have moved away from their religious routes, Tết has kept true to it’s history and the holiday period is filled with many traditions and customs.
 There’s a very obvious emphasis on tying up all loose ends from the previous year and starting the next year in the best way possible.
 It’s quite a magical time filled with superstition, fortune and history.

 Before Tết people clean their homes to get rid of bad luck and make sure they’ve paid off all of their debts and resolved any outstanding arguments.
 People, especially children, will buy new clothes to wear on the first day of the year and homes and streets are brightly decorated.
 Kumquat trees and peach blossoms, both with important symbolisation’s in Vietnamese culture, are put in homes and businesses again with the hope of bringing good wishes for the year to come.
 You’ll see them all over the country either being displayed or being bought and sold from markets.

 One of our favourite aspects of Tết is Banh chung, or Tet cake.
 A green leaf-wrapped square that you’re sure to see being bought and sold everywhere.
 It’s traditionally made together by the family and contains glutinous rice, mung beans and pork.
-To all you Veggie Vagabonds, in many veggie restaurants or shops it’s possible to buy a meat-free alternative which is absolutely delicious!
+To all you Veggie Vagabonds, Hanoi is a surprisingly good places for vegans and in many veggie restaurants or shops it’s possible to buy a meat-free alternative which is absolutely delicious!

 What Do the Vietnamese Do During Tết?